 Due to the pandemic and the recent shift from in-office to remote work.
 It is clear that those individuals would find a strong desire to relocate to the suburbs where they can live in a more affordable area, an area that may be less appealing to those who still have to commute into the office each day.

 However, in the eyes of Gen Z, not all suburbs are created equally.
 Gen Z reportedly wants to live in amenity-dense suburbs.
 Ideally, these are areas that provide walkable downtowns, restaurants, retail, and entertainment options.

-Gen Zers today tend to err on the cautionary side when it comes to opening credit cards, taking on significant college debt, or signing outrageous car leases.
-Due to many Gen Zers having come of age during 2008-2010 Great Recession, several of them may have witnessed firsthand their parents lose their jobs or worse yet, their homes.
-After seeing the distress that was caused it has led them to take a much more conservative approach in all the financial aspects on their life.
+Gen Zers’ today tend to err on the cautionary side when it comes to opening credit cards, taking on significant college debt, or signing outrageous car leases.
+Due to many Gen Zers’ having come of age during 2008-2010 Great Recession, several of them may have witnessed firsthand their parents lose their jobs or worse yet, their homes.
+After they saw the distress caused, they will have chosen to adopt a much more conservative approach in all financial aspects of their life.

 How to Prepare Multifamily Apartments for Gen Z Renters

 Gen Z is perhaps the first truly “digital native” generation.
 Many of them don’t know a world without their smartphones and technology.
 Of course, being accustomed to having information conveniently at their fingertips.
 This is the opportune time for property owners to respond accordingly.